In This Article

 Curly-haired cats are a genuinely unique and exciting breed.
 Unlike cats with straight hair and wavy hair, a cat with curls is unique.
-The quality and texture of their fur sets them apart from all others.
-But, how does it come about?
-How many curly-haired cat breeds are there?
-How much do they cost?
+The quality and texture of their fur set them apart from all others.

 If you're thinking of getting a curly cat and are asking yourself these questions, here's what you need to know.

 Coat genes determine the pattern, pigmentation (color), texture, and length of feline fur.
 They are responsible for a variety of coat variations, any of which can be curly.
 The different coats include:

 A tortoiseshell coat pattern is defined by streaks of orange and a non-orange, mostly black color.
 Cats with these coats may also have white spots in their fur.
-In contrast, Tricolor cats will have large amounts of white in their coat, so the red and black patches will look more like patchwork.
+In contrast, Tricolor cats will have large amounts of white in their coats, so the red and black patches will look more like patchwork.

 Calicos and tortoiseshells are almost always female.
 This occurs because the coat pattern arises from a differential X chromosome activation.
 Since males carry only one X chromosome copy, it is rare for them to have this kind of coat.

 Color-pointed cats have a dark coloration on their extremities (feet, ears, faces, and tails) and a lighter coloration on other parts of their bodies.
 The pointed pattern is a type of partial albinism that results from a mutated enzyme (tyrosinase).

 In its mutated form, the enzyme is heat-sensitive, so it takes effect only in cooler parts of the skin.
 As a result, only the coolest parts of the cat's body will have dark pigmentation.
 They can be remarkably dark in color - they will often have a near-black, brown, or cool grey appearance.